 - Facts about your education, skills and knowledge

 A proposal is a detailed and precise description of the project you have agreed to complete with your academic supervisor.
 In a proposal, you define the goals of your research work, reflect upon theoretical and methodical procedures and you describe the individual steps.
+You have to prepare and formulate the proposal yourself.
+Taking over proposals from others is a violation of the

 - What is the subject of your research project?